LoginRadius/engineering-portal/content/blog/sending-emails-with-golang/index.md

 coverImage: "email_cover.jpg"
 author: "Puneet Singh"
 tags: ["Go","Email"]
-description: "In this blog, we’ll look at different methods to send an email with Go, First we will explore inbuilt **smtp package**, then we will move to use a popular package **Gomail** and finally we will send **HTML emails** using custom templates."
+description: "In this blog, we’ll look at different methods to send an email with Go, First we will explore inbuilt smtp package, then we will move to use a popular package Gomail and finally we will send HTML emails using custom templates."
 ---

 ## Before You Get Started